Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems

-The LISBTs can control the analog beamforming for transmission and reception \cite{dardari2020communicating}, \cite{jung2021performance}, see Fig. \ref{Fig1}.
-The LISBTs can be seen as an extension of traditional massive MIMO from a discrete array to a continuous surface \cite{hu2018beyond}.
-In the LISBT, multiple radio frequency (RF) chains can be connected to one LIS to serve multiple users using spatial multiplexing \cite{bjornson2019massive}, \cite{shlezinger2021dynamic}.
-The existing research works have verified the effect of LISBTs on enhancing the communication performance in various scenarios under the assumption of the availability of perfect channel state information (CSI) \cite{jung2021performance}-\cite{hu2018beyond1}.
-To achieve the full potential of the LISBTs, the acquisition of accurate CSI is a fundamental and challenging task in practice.
-Since the LISBTs consists of a massive number of phase-shifting elements, estimating all the entries of the channel matrix is not feasible in practice since it results in substantial training overhead and computational cost.
-Instead, thanks to the sparse nature of the channels in mmWave and THz frequency bands, the parameters of the dominant paths, e.g., angle of arrival (AoA), angle of departure (AoD), and path gain, can be estimated to reduce the training overhead \cite{xiao2016hierarchical}.
-Motivated by this, in this paper, we propose a channel estimation scheme for LISBT-assisted wireless communication system based on the path parameters that results in reduced training overhead.
+The holographic massive MIMO that comprises a massive number of phase-shifting elements with steerable beamforming weight can be used for generating narrow beams with high beamforming gains \cite{shlezinger2021dynamic}, see Fig. \ref{Fig1}.
+Moreover, in the holographic massive MIMO, multiple radio frequency (RF) chains can be connected to the aperture to enable spatial multiplexing \cite{bjornson2019massive}, \cite{shlezinger2021dynamic}.
+The existing research works have verified the effect of the holographic massive MIMO systems on enhancing the communication performance in various scenarios under the assumption of the availability of perfect channel state information (CSI) \cite{jung2021performance}-\cite{hu2018beyond1}.
+To achieve the full potential of the holographic massive MIMO systems, the acquisition of accurate CSI is a fundamental and challenging task in practice.
+Since the holographic massive MIMO consists of a massive number of phase-shifting elements, estimating all the entries of the channel matrix is not feasible in practice since it results in substantial training overhead and computational complexity.